One of our most popular posts

 Third, it is the reflected political vision of the “tired and poor” of Europe tossed up on the shores of the USA.
 Several Jews played a major part in the creation of this movie and its music, esp.
 Somewhere over the Rainbow.
-Even after a decade of war, flapper-excess, the great depression and the blossoming of the mob thanks to Prohibition these upheavals could not stem the tide from Europe which drove thousands of Jews and many others to America after World War 1.
+Even after a decade of war, flapper-excess, the Great Depression and the blossoming of the mob thanks to Prohibition these upheavals could not stem the tide from Europe which drove thousands of Jews and many others to America after World War 1 and beyond.

 I prefer to see it as Man’s eternal search to answer the basic questions – who am I, where am I going, and what is truth.
 In this interpretation Dorothy becomes Every Man.
 Dissatisfied with life, feeling put upon authorities and contested by evil forces (the witchy-woman who wants to dispose of poor little Toto, the dog) she tries to run away when the tornado scoops her up.

 And we all want that, to be appreciated, to be sent to someone who can solve all our problems with one sweep of the hand.
 Christians sing, “Earth is not my home, I’m only passing through.”
-This is true – we are all temporary, and we all want a life of happiness and fulfillment.
-On the Yellow Brick road to truth, which is the Kingdom of Oz, Dorothy must deal with the three parts of a human being – the will, the intellect and the emotions, which in theology is known as the soul.
+This is true – we are all temporary, still we all want a life of happiness and fulfillment.
+On the Yellow Brick road to truth, which is the Kingdom of Oz, Dorothy must deal with the three parts of a human being symbolized by her three companions – the will, the intellect and the emotions, which in theology is known as the soul.

 The Tin Man needs a heart, the Scarecrow needs a brain and the Lion needs a spirit consistent with his true nature, i.e. lionhearted.
 The Emerald City is both a symbol of American money, the greenbacks, but also of heaven for Christian believers, the New Jerusalem built of emeralds.